skip to main content

 On the evening of the 5th of September 1838, the steamship SS Forfarshire left Hull for Dundee.
 During the journey one of its boilers sprung a leak, the Captain decided to continue.
 Had the weather been good and the sea calm perhaps all would have been well.
 As they sailed North the weather deteriorated and the ship ran into a terrible storm.
 By 6.00pm the following evening the Forfarshire was passing the Farne Islands and headed north towards Scotland.
 The boilers failed completely and as the wind changed direction, the SS Forfarshire was pushed back south towards the Farne Islands.

-Mr and Mrs Darling and Grace were the only three in Longstone Lighthouse on the night of the rescue.
-Grace’s brother William Brooks had gone across to the village of Seahouses that morning to help his friends with the fishing and because of the storm had been unable to return home.
+William & Thomasin, Grace's parents, and Grace were the only 3 on Longstone lighthouse on the night of the rescue.
+Grace's brother William Brooks Darling had gone across to the village of Seahouses to help his friends with the fishing and because of the storm had been unable to return home.

 At about 4.00am on the 7th of September 1838, the Forfarshire struck the big Harcar rock and broke in two.
 Just after 4.30am that morning Grace spotted the wreck from her bedroom window.
 She hurried down stairs to tell her father.
 Because of the darkness and the spray being thrown up over the rocks they could not see any signs of life.
 It was not until 7am that they spotted movement on the rocks.